minttusofia/huggingface-llm-tutorial/README.md

 For more documentation on CSC clusters, please see https://docs.csc.fi/support/tutorials/puhti_quick/, https://docs.csc.fi/support/tutorials/mahti_quick/ and https://docs.csc.fi/.

 ### Limiting queueing time for GPUs
 With a large cohort of us running jobs at once, wait times may arise.
-For the exercises requiring GPUs (notebook2), we recommend you either pair up and share one notebook with someone, check Mahti if Puhti GPUs are not free and vice versa, or otherwise, check availability on Google Colab or perhaps your university's own cluster, if applicable.
+For the exercises requiring GPUs (notebook2), we recommend you either pair up and share one notebook with someone, check Mahti if you cannot get your GPU job scheduled on Puhti and vice versa, or otherwise, check availability on Google Colab or perhaps your university's own cluster, if applicable.
 Apologies for the hassle.

+For Wednesday's tutorial slot (2:30-5pm) and Friday's project (8am-3pm), we also have 20 GPUs reserved specifically for our CSC project.
+Please make use of these first and foremost if they are free, using the slurm argument `--reservation=ellis-summer-school-2024-wed` and `--reservation=ellis-summer-school-2024-fri`, respectively.
+Slurm arguments can be defined either directly as arguments to the `sbatch` command on the command line or in a launch script (such as `launch_jupyter_gpu_puhti.sh`).

 # LLM tutorial
 ## Setup -- Running on CPU / GPU on Puhti or on a GPU on Mahti